yongdd/langevin-fts/README.md

     Optimizing Parallel Reduction in CUDA
   https://developer.download.nvidia.com/assets/cuda/files/reduction.pdf
 + **(optional) Parser** (class ParamParser)
     I implemented a parser using regular expression (RE) and deterministic finite automaton (DFA) to read input parameters from a file.
-If you want to modify or improve syntax for parameter file, restart with standard approach using 'bison' and 'flex'.
+If you want to modify or improve syntax for parameter file, reimplement using standard tools such as 'bison' and 'flex'.
+Instead, you can use 'argparse' in python scripts.

 # References
 + T.M.
 Beardsley, R.K.W.
 Spencer, and M.W.
 Matsen, Macromolecules 2019, 52, 8840